wely/DevCamp/HOL/java/05-arm-cd/README.md

 ---
 ## Exercise 2: Deploy ARM Template to Azure via the XPlat CLI<a name="ex2"></a>

 For deploying the ARM Template we will use the Azure Xplat CLI.
-Please Ensure you have [installed](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/#option-1-install-an-npm-package) the Azure XPlat CLI package from NPM before proceeding.
+Please ensure you have [installed](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/#option-1-install-an-npm-package) the Azure XPlat CLI package from NPM before proceeding.

 1. From the command line, `cd` to the `start` directory containing our ARM Template: